3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/angular_lessons/webpack-angular-babel/webpack-angular-babel.md

 ## Getting started:

+- We've created a sample Express / Angular app called `movies`

+- Inside the app, we should see a structure that looks like this:

+     ```text
+     movies
+     server.js
+     _ public

+     ```

 - Movies app
 - Build express / Angular structure (maybe give boilerplate)
 - Build a movies controller that ng-repeats over a list of movies (maybe make this look good w/ CSS)